tangerinedream/AuthenticatedS3URLs/README.md

 $ gradle build

 # Build and run
-To run, you will want to update the src/main/resources/SignedUrlConfig.json file and configure it to your needs.
+To run, you will want to:

+1) update the src/main/resources/SignedUrlConfig.json file and configure it to your needs, and

+2) Create a file called src/main/resources/AwsCredentials.properties in your private repo (please add to your .gitignore), or set the equivent environment variables.

 $ gradle run